-When mammals are weaned, they stop drinking milk, and switch to eating whatever food their species eats.
-Since it would be wasteful for the body to produce lactose-digesting enzymes when milk is no longer part of an individual’s diet, there’s natural selection for most mammals to turn off the genes for lactase production after weaning.
+When mammals are weaned, they stop drinking milk and switch to eating whatever food their species eats.
+Since it would be wasteful for the body to produce lactose-digesting enzymes when milk is no longer part of an individual’s diet, there’s a natural selection for most mammals to turn off the genes for lactase production after weaning.
 As a result, most adult mammals are lactose intolerant.
 Lacking the enzymes to digest lactose, any ingested lactose, instead of being broken down to monosaccharides and absorbed into the body, stays in the gut where it has two unpleasant effects: 1) it draws water into the gut by osmosis, potentially causing diarrhea, and 2) it acts as food for bacteria in the gut, which produce gases (methane gas and hydrogen gas) that cause bloating, cramps, and flatulence (farting).
 If you’re interested, you can read more about lactose intolerance here.

 For almost all adult mammals (horses, lions, giraffes, rats, etc.), lactose intolerance is not a problem.
 After weaning, these mammals never drink milk.
-Humans are the exception, with milk from cows, goats and camels a part of the diet of many cultures.
+Humans are the exception, with milk from cows, goats, and camels a part of the diet of many cultures.
 That leads to questions like

 - How did lactose tolerance in humans evolve?